StoneT2000/robojax/README.md

 <!-- <img src="https://user-images.githubusercontent.com/35373228/160072285-fb65294b-f6a6-4028-b60a-ac774191ac85.jpg" width=200/> -->

 How is it specialized?
-It includes popular algorithms often used in robotic learning research like PPO and SAC, as well as supporting architectures and workflows often used for visual / 3D RL like transformers, point nets, etc.
+It includes popular algorithms often used in robotic learning research like PPO and SAC, as well as supporting architectures and workflows often used for visual / 3D RL like transformers, point nets, etc. It further will include more robotics specific approaches such as [Transporter Networks (Zeng et. al., 2020)](https://transporternets.github.io/).

-And some more recent advances may also be included

 ## Setup